- Religion and Philosophy»

 Every time we use our natural mind to assess our problems, situations, and circumstances and our limited resources for solutions without seeking wisdom in prayer and the Word we can be sure that manipulation and justification are most likely involved.

-At first glance some of us may be tempted to exclude ourselves from the list of offenses stated in this verse.
-(I know I tried) They all seem like pretty overt and obvious sins that many religious folk can swear to never doing except maybe a little jealousy, wrath, or selfish ambition here or there.
-That's not so bad is it?
+At first glance, some of us may be tempted to exclude ourselves from the list of offenses stated in this verse.
+(I know I tried) They all seem like pretty overt and obvious sins that many religious folks can swear to never do except maybe a little jealousy, wrath, or selfish ambition here or there.
+That's not so bad, is it?

 - Adultery: can be spiritual or physical in thought or action.